-Departure (from Recommendation) Explanation L .
-There is no separate nomination committee.
-The full Board considers those matters that would usually be the responsibility of a nomination committee.
+Departure (from Recommendation) Explanation 2.1 separate nomination The full Board considers those matters that would usually be the responsibility of a nomination committee.
 The Board considers that no efficiencies or other benefits would be gained by establishing a separate nomination committee.
 7.3 There is no internal audit function.
 The audit committee and CFO consider those matters that would usually be the responsibility of an internal audit function.
 The Board considers that no efficiencies or other benefits would be gained by establishing a separate internal audit function.